danielanechi20/ListOfTasks/README.md

 ## Features

 - Landing page
-- User profile page
 - Task table
 - Create, edit, and delete tasks
+- Export task in CSV format
+- Add tasks when Offline using IndexDB
+-support for recurring tasks
 - Dark mode support

 ## Technologies Used

 - React
-- TypeScript
+- Javascript
 - Tailwind CSS
-- Firebase Storage
 - Firebase Authentication
 - Firebase Firestore
-- Shadcn UI Library

-## Getting Started

-To get started with the app, follow these steps:

-1. Clone the repository.
-2. Install the dependencies using `npm install`.
-3. Set up your Firebase project and obtain the necessary credentials.
-4. Configure the Firebase credentials in the app.
-5. Run the app using `npm start`.

 ## Live Preview

-like to see a live preview of the app, you can visit the following link: [Task Management App Web](https://dailytaskweb.netlify.app/)
+like to see a live preview of the app, you can visit the following link: [List of Task]